Wayne-X/Atalantis/ProofOfConcept.md

 I. Contents
 ========
-1. Executive Summary
+**1. Executive Summary**
->Overall summary of what the application is and does
+- Overall summary of what the application is and does

-2. Context of Creation
+**2. Context of Creation**
->Contributors and purpose
+- Contributors and purpose

-3. Current Situation Assessment
+**3. Current Situation Assessment**
->Applications similar to ours that are currently available
+- Applications similar to ours that are currently available

-4. Requirements Definition
+**4. Requirements Definition**
->Requirements that our offering must fulfill
+- Requirements that our product must fulfill

-5. Concept
+**5. Concept**
->In depth description of how the application operates
+- In depth description of how the application operates

-6. Proof Of Concept
+**6. Proof Of Concept**
->Item by item proof of concepts detailed in section 4
+- Item by item proof of concepts detailed in section 4

-7. Notes
+**7. Notes**
-> Details on current implementation, additions for future implementation, etc
+- Details on current implementation, additions for future implementation, etc

 II.
 Report
 ========
 ####1.
 Executive Summary

 Inspired by the Greek God of running, Atalanta is an Android application that tracks users' achievements and rewards them upon achieving milestones by automatically ordering physical products from Amazon.
 The application is designed to be simple and intuitive.